LudoBermejo/dev.ludobermejo.es/_posts/2015-08-21-design-patterns.markdown

 You are a developer and you will learn until you die.

-Or become a bussiness analyst.
+Or become a "I'm good as I am" amigo.

 Your choice.